ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 ### Content Delivery Network

 A CDN consists of a series of servers distributed all around the globe, linked together.
-In order to improve response and request speed - reducing latency - a CDN distributes website assets (HTML, JavaScript, CSS, and media) so that they are reasonably near physically - to every user that might want to access the website.
+In order to improve response speed - reducing latency - a CDN distributes website assets (HTML, JavaScript, CSS, and media) so that they are reasonably physically near - to every user that might want to access the website.

 ### Static Site Generators